Basalt

 Planetary basalts

 Basaltic volcanism has occurred on other terrestrial planets, too.
 Venus, Mars, the Moon, and some of the largest asteroids had volcanoes that produced basalt.
-Basaltic meteorites dominate the 6-7% of all meteorites that are called achondrites (see statistics).
-Eucrites are basaltic meteorites from the asteroid belt.
-About 17% of the Moon’s surface is covered with basalt and about 8% of the lunar meteorites are unbrecciated basalts.
-Most of the Martian meteorites are basalts (all of those meteorites known as shergottites).
+Only about 0.9% of all meteorites are basalts but about 16% of those meteorites known as achondrites (see statistics) are basalts.
+Eucrites are meteorites from volcanos on large asteroids like 4-Vesta.
+About 16% of eucrites are unbrecciated basalts.
+About 5% of the lunar meteorites are unbrecciated basalts.
+Most, about 86%, of the Martian meteorites are basalts (all of those meteorites known as shergottites).
 All basalts, regardless of where they were formed, are similar because the process that formed them (melting in the interior of a planet) is the same.

 In the absence of a fusion crust, the only sure way to distinguish a terrestrial (Earth) basalt from a basaltic meteorite (Moon, Mars, asteroid) is with expensive chemical or mineralogical tests.